-Be sure your hitch and tow vehicle are rated for the Gross Vehicle Weight Rating (GVWR) of your trailer.
-Be sure the hitch load rating is equal to or greater than the load rating of your coupler.
-Make sure the hitch size is the same as the coupler size.
-Replace worn, corroded, or cracked hitch components before coupling the trailer to the tow vehicle.
-Make sure all hitch components are tight before coupling the trailer to the tow vehicle.
-Tongue weight can play an important part in handling and control.
+- Replace worn, corroded, or cracked hitch components before coupling the trailer to the tow vehicle. - Hitch and tow vehicle are rated for the gross vehicle weight rating (GVWR) of your trailer. - The hitch load rating is equal to or greater than the load rating of the trailer coupler. - The hitch size is the same as the coupler size. - All hitch components are tight before coupling the trailer to the tow vehicle.